 The compensation of our Board of Directors in 2016 was comprised of annual Board retainer fees, annual Audit and Compensation Committee Chair retainer fees (where applicable) and travel fees (collectively, Annual Fees) payable in quarterly installments in arrears.
 Directors must elect to have either 75% or 100% of their Annual Fees paid in deferred share units (DSUs).
 The number of DSUs we grant is determined by dividing the elected percentage of the dollar value of the Annual Fees earned in the quarter by the closing price of our subordinate voting shares on the New York Stock Exchange (NYSE) on the last business day of such quarter.
 Each DSU represents the right to receive one subordinate voting share or an equivalent value in cash after the individual ceases to serve as a director.
 For DSUs granted prior to January 1, 2007, we may settle these share units with subordinate voting shares issued from treasury or purchased in the open market, or with cash.
-For DSUs granted after January 1, 2007, we may only settle these share units with subordinate voting shares are rendered.
+For DSUs granted after January 1, 2007, we may only settle these share units with subordinate voting shares purchased in the open market or with cash.
+We expense the cost of DSUs through SG&A in our consolidated statement of operations in the period the services are rendered.